October 30, 2025 (2mo ago) — last updated December 23, 2025 (8d ago)

 10. Appreciation and Gratitude Ritual

 Regularly sharing specific appreciations counters the brain’s negativity bias and builds emotional reserves you can draw on during stressful times.
-Gratitude practices consistently correlate with higher relationship satisfaction in research.6
+Research links gratitude practices to higher relationship satisfaction, and stable couples often show a high ratio of positive to negative interactions in everyday moments.67

 How to practice